Disclosure: This post may contain affiliate links.

 I tested this vegan chocolate chunk cookie recipe several times, mostly to see what egg replacement I liked the best.
 The verdict?
 I found flax eggs to be the closet thing to real eggs, and you can’t taste the flax at all.
 I also made a batch using applesauce and another one with milk, but the texture was off in both of them.
 So, flax eggs to the rescue!
 These cookies are both soft and chewy and even a little cake-y.
 I was trying to replicate the texture of my favorite chocolate chip cookies, and while these are pretty close, they’re not the same. ….but that’s not a bad thing!
 They’re their own kind of perfection in both taste and texture and I’ll happily be making them again and again.

-The trick with these cookies is to slightly under-bake them (which I learned from Pinch of Yum) and to allow them to sit for at least 10 minutes before serving them so they have time to set.
+The trick with these cookies is to slightly under-bake them and to allow them to sit for at least 10 minutes before serving them so they have time to set.
 Trust me, they’re worth the wait.
 I also opted to add walnuts for an added crunch.
 Of course they’re optional but highly recommended!
 Enjoy, friends.

 - 1 tsp vanilla extract